Manipulate Neural Circuits With Cellular-Resolution

 Optogenetic stimulation is a genetic technique that enables scientists to activate or inhibit the activity of specific neuron populations using light.
+In this guide, we will explore the key questions related to optogenetics.

 Chapter 1: What is Optogenetics?